Skulduggery Pleasant: Armageddon Outta Here (2014)

-The story follows Valkyrie and Skulduggery going to America to investigate a witch.
+(13-14) The story follows Valkyrie and Skulduggery going to America to investigate a witch.
 It introduces the concept of "Horts", essentially people outside of the fictional universe who consume entertainment (that is actually real in the fictional world) and have choices as to what happens.

-Apocalypse Kings
+Apocalypse Kings (2021)

 (5–6) Set between Mortal Coil and Death Bringer, the novella Apocalypse Kings was published in February 2021.

-The Skulduggery Pleasant Grimoire
+The Skulduggery Pleasant Grimoire (2021)

-A reference guide book, The Skulduggery Pleasant Grimoire, was published on 27 May 2021.
+A reference guidebook, The Skulduggery Pleasant Grimoire, was published on 27 May 2021.